juniorbird/documentation/README.md

+# README for Wade Armstrong

-# How to Use This Document
+## How to Use This Document

 We’re working together.
 That’s awesome!
 Also awesome is if I can make your life as a developer easy.
 Here’s some basic info about me right out there, to help you: